Saucy Santana: Career

 Santana uploaded his debut single "Walk 'Em Like a Dog" to the audio distribution platform SoundCloud in August 2019.
 This release was followed by his debut EP, Dog Walkers, in September 2019, and then the mixtape Imma Celebrity in January 2020.
 Santana featured as a recurring guest on the third season of the reality television franchise Love & Hip Hop: Miami, which aired on VH1 from January 6, 2020, to April 6, 2020.

 In July 2020, Santana released his second mixtape Pretty Little Gangsta, bolstered by the singles "Up & Down" featuring American rapper Latto, and "Back It Up" featuring American rapper LightSkinKeisha.
 Santana featured on American rapper Sukihana's single "Food Stamp Hoe" in August 2021.
 His 2020 single "Walk" went viral in 2021 after being used for the popular TikTok #WalkChallenge, and earned him a cosign from rapper Nicki Minaj.

-His singles "Here We Go" and "Material Girl" also gained prominence on the platform throughout the year; the latter of which received a cosign from Madonna, who performed a medley of both her song "Material Girl" and Santana's "Material Girl" with him at NYC Pride in 2022.
-They would later release the version they performed as a single, entitled "Material Gworrllllllll!"
+In 2021, his singles "Here We Go" and "Material Girl" gained prominence on the platform.
+Material Girl received a cosign from Madonna, who performed a medley of both her song "Material Girl" and Santana's "Material Girl" with him at NYC Pride in 2022.
+They later released the version they performed as a single, entitled "Material Gworrllllllll!"
 His debut studio album Keep It Playa was released on December 16, 2021, and featured the single "Shisha", his first collaboration with City Girls, with whom he originally began his career as a makeup artist.

 In August 2022, Santana made his debut on The Tonight Show, performing "Booty".
 Santana also performed "Booty" at the 2022 MTV Video Music Awards "Pre-Show".

 In January 2024, Santana joined the cast of the reality television show, Love & Hip Hop: Atlanta during the second half of the eleventh season, in a supporting role.
 He was promoted to the main cast for the twelfth season.

+He coined the term "quiet on the creek" in a 2024 livestream.
+A repost of a clip went viral on social media in 2026, and Santana released the single "Quiet on the Creek" in July 2026.